valladaresr/Capstone-Bellabeat-Case-Study/README.md

 [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) (CC0: Public Domain, dataset made available through Mobius): This Kaggle data set contains personal fitness tracker from thirty fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 ### Dataset Credibility and Observations
-Data was stored, identified organization, data format, and then sorted and filtered using Google Sheets.
+I stored the data, identified organization and data format, and then sorted and filtered using Google Sheets.
 Limited dataset includes 18 CSV files.
-Each file contains different quantitative data from 33 users.
-It is a small sample and there was no demographic information provided, so we could be facing a sampling bias.
-Therefore, the sample might not be representative of the population as a whole.
-Also, dataset is not current and there are only 2 months of data available.
+Each file contains distinct quantitative data from 33 users.
+It is important to note that this constitutes a relatively small sample, and no demographic information was provided, potentially introducing sampling bias.
+Therefore, the sample may not accurately represent a broader population.
+Aditionally, the dataset is not current, encompassing only 2 months of data.
-# Add about 30 is the minimal sample, and discuss confidence interval.

 ## Process Phase
-I will be uploading the CSV files that are useful in BigQuery and using cleaning techniques in SQL.
-I will be checking for missing data, data type and format, duplicates, column names, and consistency with date and time columns.
-It could also be easily cleaned by fixing issues like formatting dates and removing duplicates, and filtering data with a pivot table through Google Sheets.
-I will continue searching for issues with the data throughout the entire analysis.
+I will be uploading the relevant CSV files into BigQuery and applying various data cleaning techniques using SQL.
+This will involve checking for missing data, ensuring correct data types and formats, identifying and removing duplicates, verifying column names, and ensuring consistency within date and time columns.
+All these cleaning methods could also be done using Google Sheets.
+I will continue searching for any potential data issues throughout the entire analysis.

 There was an issue uploading hourly files and daily_sleep to BigQuery due to data type, as it only accepts UTC standard type and time format was local time.
-Therefore, uploaded the files and edited the schema to STRING type to be able to create the table. **Fixed this issue later on by using the SUBSTR function and removing the necessary part of the string.**
+Therefore, uploaded the files and edited the schema to STRING type in order to create the table. **Fixed this issue later on by using the SUBSTR function and removing the necessary part of the string.**

 I will be importing the CSV files to BigQuery that contain the following tables:
 - daily_activity